bexilsley.com ✴

 John had been writing and publishing text adventures since the early days of cassette magazines.
 He was also a middle school teacher who loved pulp serials, old horror radio plays and mystery cliffhangers.
 Early home computing gave him a way to turn those influences into playable stories, like ‘Frankenstein Adventure’ (1980) and ‘King Solomon’s Mines’ (1982).
 His games were full of treasures, crypts, jungles and graveyards - strange, haunted places full of danger and delight.
 In a 1994 interview, he described owning more than ten computers, including five Commodore 64s (one of which ran a bulletin board system nonstop for nine years), an Amiga 1000 and 500, and a then-new Macintosh LC-475.
 He couldn’t bear to part with any of them.
 By the early '90s, John had over 100 magazine articles and games published.

-I love screenshots like this one.
+I love screenshots like the one above.
 It’s like poetry.

 In late 1989, John bought a copy of T.A.C.L. and quickly wrote a trilogy of horror games with it.
 That enthusiasm led to his involvement in beta-testing Visionary, and later being asked to write its handbook.
 He wasn’t the engine underneath Visionary - that was Kevin’s - but he was the soul of it.
 The storyteller who showed what the tool could do for consumers.